 When planet Earth remained static

-The earth is static, and the sun, moon, and stars revolve around it.
-This geocentric model of the universe, which held sway from the days of Classical Greece until the 17th century, was promoted in European culture by one of my distant ancestors known as Libertus Fromundus (1587-1653), Doctor of Theology at Louvain University.
+The Earth is static and the Sun, Moon and stars revolve around it.
+This geocentric model of the universe, which held sway from the days of Classical Greece until the 17th century, was promoted in European culture by one of my distant ancestors known as Libertus Fromondus (1587-1653), Doctor of Theology at Louvain University.

-Wrong though he was, Fromundus was a very clever man indeed.
-He existed eleven generations above mine, which according to my calculations means that, together with probably tens of thousands of other people, I share 1/4096 of his genes, or 0.025%.
+Wrong though he was, Fromondus was a very clever man.
+He existed eleven generations above mine, which according to my calculations means that, together with probably tens of thousands of other individuals, I share 1/4096 of his genes, or 0.025%.
 These figures allow for the fact that he was the brother of my direct ancestor.

 The line to Fromondus

-My Belgian mother‘s parents were Charles and Jeanne Wauters who married in 1908.
-Charles’s father, Fernand Wauters, married Victorine in 1879.
-Fernand’s father, Arsene Wauters, married Victorine Rigo in 1811.
-Victorine’s father, Jean Nicolas, married M de Froimont, year unknown.
-M de Froimont’s father, Jean Libert, married Marie Beatrice in 1781.
-Someone called Libert (Jean Libert’s father) married Marie in 1743.
-Jean married Libert’s mother, Agnes in 1709.
-Agnes’s father, Henri, married Jeanne Marie, year unknown.
-Henri’s father, also Henri, married Marie, year unknown.
-Henri married Marie, Henri’s mother, year unknown.
-This Marie was the sister of Fromundus, whose real name was Libert Froimont.
-The parents of Marie and Libert were Gerard Libert and Marguerite Froimont, and Gerard’s parents were Libert Froimont, his father, and Marie Birtout, thirteen generations above mine.
+My Belgian mother's parents were Charles and Jeanne Wauters who married in 1908.
+Charles's father, Fernand Wauters, married Victorine in 1879.
+Fernand's father, Arsène Wauters, married Victorine Rigo in 1811.
+Victorine's father, Jean Nicolas, married M de Froidmont, year unknown.
+M de Froidmont's father, Jean Libert, married Marie Beatrice in 1781.
+Someone called Libert (Jean Libert's father) married Marie in 1743.
+Jean married Libert's mother, Agnes in 1709.
+Agnes's father, Henri, married Jeanne Marie, year unknown.
+Henri's father, also Henri, married Marie, year unknown.
+Henri married Marie, Henri's mother, year unknown.
+This Marie was the sister of Fromondus, whose real name was Libert Froidmont.
+The parents of Marie and Libert were Gerard Libert and Marguerite Froidmont, and Gerard's parents were Libert Froidmont, his father, and Marie Birtout, thirteen generations above mine.
+More here »